William Pugh (game designer): Crows Crows Crows

-Pugh founded the independent video game studio Crows Crows Crows in October 2015.
+Pugh and collaborator Dominik Johann co-founded the independent video game studio Crows Crows Crows in October 2015.
 The studio's first game was Dr. Langeskov, The Tiger, and The Terribly Cursed Emerald: A Whirlwind Heist, a free title released in December 2015.
 The meta-fictional game, in which the player explores and interacts with the backstage elements of a video game demonstration while waiting to play it, includes voice work from Justin Roiland, of Rick and Morty, and Simon Amstell.

 Crows Crows Crows has released two other games using the itch.io platform.
 The Magpie Collection is a series of ten short games by various developers including Pugh, compiled by the studio, which were developed following an IndieGoGo to raise money to help replace equipment stolen from several developers at the 2015 A Maze event in Berlin.
 The Temple of No, released in June 2016, is a text-based adventure game using the Twine platform.

 Roiland announced in September 2015 that he would be working on a virtual reality game for the HTC Vive with Pugh.
 The collaboration, called Accounting, was released as a free download on Microsoft Windows in 2016.
 Pugh and Roiland's collaboration began after a chance Twitter conversation in September 2015.
 Roiland, who was in the proximity of the offices of Respawn Entertainment in California, called out on Twitter if anyone at Respawn was a fan of Rick and Morty and could give him a tour.
 Pugh reached out to reply, lying about working at Respawn as he was still in the United Kingdom, and offering him a tour.
 Pugh sent further messages to Roiland feigning that he just missed him, but eventually fessed up.
 Roiland recognized Pugh's name from The Stanley Parable and was impressed by the whole "weird switcheroonie".
-Pugh then flew out to Los Angeles where he and Justin spent a week performing a game jam to develop the basics of Accounting, which was then developed into a full game through remote collaboration.
+Pugh and Johann then flew out to Los Angeles, where they spent a week with Roiland performing a game jam to develop the basics of Accounting, which was then developed into a full game through remote collaboration.